nixworks/public/news/2009/10/21/index.md

 _Context: Lima, Peru, abortion_

 ### [ The United States is to send a rare mission to Burma for talks with the military government. ](/news/2009/10/21/the-united-states-is-to-send-a-rare-mission-to-burma-for-talks-with-the-military-government.md)
-_Context: Burma, State Peace and Development Council, U.S._
+_Context: American, Burma, State Peace and Development Council_

 ### [ Several people are arrested over a bomb attack in southeastern Iran that killed 42 people, including members of the Revolutionary Guards. ](/news/2009/10/21/several-people-are-arrested-over-a-bomb-attack-in-southeastern-iran-that-killed-42-people-including-members-of-the-revolutionary-guards.md)
 _Context: Iran, Iranian Revolutionary guards, bomb attack_